 For Joe Stone, being the son of a Disco King meant growing up in a house full of wild parties and non-stop music; And just like Henry, Joe Stone created his own pioneering role in the music business.

 After sneaking and fighting his way into the studio as a teenager, Joe grew into a producer, engineer, art director, artist, and promoter who locked his voice into the DNA of hip hop culture, created a parody act of global influence, helped invent Miami Bass, and brought techno music to every major sporting event in America.
 These are just a few of his accolades.

 As you can see, being the best in the business is easy, all you have to do is what comes natural.

 Thankfully, Matthew Billy from the award winning Between The Liner Notes podcast recently stopped by the HSM headquarters to interview Joe for an upcoming episode.

 If you haven’t checked out what Entertainment Weekly is raving about, (“BTLN is the ultimate listen for rock-doc lovers.
 It dives deep into the world of music, musicians, and the industry.
 Each episode investigates a fascinating story you’ve never heard before.”)
 Make sure and tune in.
-Previous episodes have examined the rise and fall of Disco, opera, zombies, and Vaudeville.

 Stay tuned, we’ll let you know when the episode drops.